jammerware/pandashape/README.md

 ## Upcoming improvements

 - Allow the user to constrain describers to specific columns (by name or `Columns` enum value)
+- A describer that summarizes discrete column values for columns that appear to be categorical
+- Allow the user to pass types to the 'transformers' property when shaping

+## Features being evaluated

+- Improvements to `.describe` that returns all frames generated during transformation for inspection

 ## Acknowledgments